arnabmukherjee91/Real-time-Person-Re-Identification-using-Deep-Association-Metric-with-Multiple-Inputs/README.md

    *CVPR 2021.
    [IEEE Link]((https://arxiv.org/abs/1703.07402)) | DOI: [1703.07402]((https://doi.org/10.48550/arXiv.1703.07402))

 > This paper inspired the approach taken in this project.
-While it uses YOLOv4 for detection, we chose MobileNet-SSD for lighter computation while keeping the Deep SORT tracking framework intact.
+We chose MobileNet-SSD for lighter computation while keeping the tracking framework intact.
+> If you liked this project, ypu can help us by citing this work (https://ieeexplore.ieee.org/abstract/document/9603073).

 ## 📄 License